DeebotUniverse/docs/docs/advanced/data_types/json/commands/clean_count.md

             "count": 2
           }
   - name: setCleanCount
-    description: Command to set the persistent value for clean count.
+    description: Command to set the number of cleaning cycles for auto clean (permanently stored).
     request:
       arguments:
         count: the number of cleanings